griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 ```

 Finally, the `return` statements.
 Whatever is in these will be returned to the subtask in order to continue.
-As mentioned in the `try/except` section above, `ErrorArtifacts` are really important to return because it allows Griptape to try again.
+As mentioned in the `try/except` section above, `ErrorArtifacts` are important to return because it allows Griptape to try again.

 ### Activities